-Start from scratch · Cloudflare Workers docs
+Start from scratch

 Ensure you have the latest version of Wrangler and Node.js installed.

-In your terminal run
+In your terminal, run

 wrangler generate --site <project-name>, replacing

 <project-name>with the name of your project.
-For example, I’ll create a project called my-site by running this command:
+The following example creates a project called

-$ wrangler generate --site my-site
+my-site:$ wrangler generate --site my-site

 This command creates the following:

-public: The static assets for your project.
-By default it contains an
+- `public`: The static assets for your project.
+By default it contains an `index.html` and a `favicon.ico`.

-workers-site: The JavaScript for serving your assets.
-You don’t need to edit this- but if you want to see how it works or add more functionality to your Worker, you can edit
+- `workers-site`: The JavaScript for serving your assets.
+You do not need to edit this but if you want to see how it works or add more functionality to your Worker, you can edit `workers-site/index.js`.

-wrangler.toml: Your configuration file.
-You’ll configure your account and project information here.
+- `wrangler.toml`: Your configuration file where you configure your account and project information.

-wrangler.toml.
+wrangler.toml file.
 You can find your

-account_idon the right sidebar of the Workers or Overview Dashboard.
-Note: You may need to scroll down!
+account_id by logging into the Cloudflare dashboard Account Home > choose your website > Overview > Account ID.
 For more details on finding your

-You can preview your site by running:
+You can preview your site by running the

-Decide where you’d like to publish your site to: a workers.dev subdomain or your personal domain registered with Cloudflare.
+Decide if you would like to publish your site to a

+*.workers.devsubdomain or a custom domain that you own and have already attached as a Cloudflare zone.Then update your

 Personal Domain: Add your